alexpaul/Hash-Table/README.md

 ## Hash function

-The hash function is our use case in our implementation of a Hash Table calculates a hash value that will be used to determine which index the to store the `key, value` pair.
+The hash function calculates a hash value that will be used to determine which index in the `buckets` array to store the `key, value` pair.

 ## Collision